Matt-Cowsert/FOCUS_Spec/guidelines/spec-change-guidelines.md

 ### Incompatible Change

-The removal of a use case or a column without an alternative feature or column that fully supports the same practitioner use case.
+The removal of a supported feature or a column without an alternative feature or column that fully supports the same practitioner use case.
 Removals MUST observe the Deprecation Retention Period requirements prior to removal.

 Examples:
    - Removing a column